holdex/developers/.github/CONTRIBUTING.md

 ### Goal

+Understanding the Goal and its business context is crucial for successful contribution.

-As soon as you get involved, you must understand the goal you are working on by
+As soon as you get involved, you must:

-1. investigating the conversations and related documents
-1. understanding how things are already moving towards achieving the goal

-It is crucial to understand the business context of the goal and how achieving the goal will impact the project.
+1. analyze specifications (the Specs),
+1. assess progress and outstanding Problems and
+1. provide an estimated time of achieving (ETA) the Goal.

+Each Goal description must include Specs (a Google Document with commenting permissions) and an ETA.

 > [!NOTE]
 > A Goal is represented as a GitHub issue in the relevant repository and has the following naming pattern: `Goal: [statement]`.